What they are, why they happen and how they go wrong....

 In this section of our website you will learn:

-How problems and mistakes occur in workers compensation audits;
+How problems and mistakes occur in the audit process;

 And what you can do when things go wrong.

 Employers are often times intimidated by the workers compensation audit process, the audit and its unknown outcome.
-For many employers it seems the whole concept of the workers compensation audit is a mystery.
+For many employers it seems the whole concept of the process is a mystery.
 In fact it's usually pretty straight forward.
 Knowledge of the process is important.
-Armed with a general understanding about how the audit process works, why it happens and how to avoid the common pitfalls will better prepare any employer to breeze through a workers compensation audit.
+Armed with a general understanding about how the audit process works, why it happens and how to avoid the common pitfalls will better prepare any employer to breeze through an audit.

-We've prepared this section of our website to provide you with helpful information about workers compensation audits.
-You'll find general information that may be helpful to you in better understanding how a workers comp audit may effect your business.
+We've prepared this section of our website to provide you with helpful information about audits.
+You'll find general information that may be helpful to you in better understanding how these audits may effect your business.

 Workers Compensation Audits: